Skip to Content

 When we said we wanted to go to the beach, our driver showed us a few different ones on the way to Ephesus.
 On the way back we chose Pygela Kustur Beach, a municipal beach that wasn’t crowded and stretched for about a kilometer with a good ribbon of yellow sand.

-pygela kustur is a public beach a few minutes from kusadasi, with calm water and amenities.
+Pygela kustur is a public beach a few minutes from kusadasi, with calm water and amenities.

 The water was cool enough to be refreshing but not shockingly cold and we plunged in easily.
 There was no undertow and the gentle waves were perfect for bobbing around and swimming.
 It was clear enough that we could see fish where we stood.